rsvim/rfc/6-Syntax.md

-# Syntax
+# Syntax And Coloring System

 > Written by @linrongbin16, first created at 2025-06-15, last modified at 2026-01-13.

-This RFC describes an high-level overview for syntax, include feature requirements, scope and technical solutions.
+This RFC describes an high-level overview for syntax and coloring system, include feature requirements, scope and technical solutions.

 ## Introduction